Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 As the tides of elven politics abruptly shifted, the once-cherished nations of the elves descended into oppressive fervor and ideological extremism.
 This transformation struck a dissonant chord within the elven community.
 While they had always embraced their rich heritage and vibrant culture, this newfound fanaticism surpassed even their own lofty standards.

 Under the tightening grip of the regime, dissent became an unforgivable offense.
 Opposition or even the mildest criticism of the government was swiftly crushed.
-Dissenting voices were branded as traitors, persecuted, and subjected to detention and torture.
+Dissenting voices were branded as traitors, persecuted, and subjected to detention and exile.
 The pervasive ideology infiltrated every aspect of society, permeating the education system, the arts, and the private lives of the elven population.
 Propaganda machines worked tirelessly to shape public opinion and instill unwavering loyalty to the ruling regime.
 The essence of elven identity was distorted to serve the interests of those in power.

 ### War and Resistance